 Advances in automation and Artificial Intelligence (AI) are transforming the world of work at an unprecedented pace.
 As providers of work, and as drivers of both the creation of new technologies and their application in the workplace, expectations for business to steer the future in a positive direction are great - but a clear and forward-looking view on appropriate business action has been absent from the debate.

-The challenge is further compounded by global trends of climate change, rising inequality, shifting demographics, migration pressures, increasing urbanization and political backlash against globalization.
+The challenge is further compounded by global trends of climate change, shifting demographics, migration pressures, increasing urbanization and political backlash against globalization.

 If businesses don’t act, they will be unprepared for these challenges and unable to realize the opportunities of building a stronger business in a thriving society.

 Everyone is talking about how to prepare for the future of work.
 We want to work with business to shape it.